Retirement, Investments, & Insurance for Individuals Build your knowledge Should you digitize your financial documents?

 Should you digitize your financial documents?

-When it comes to securing your financial details, a mix of digital files and paper copies can help you boost document protection for important records.
+When it comes to securing your financial details, a mix of digital files and paper copies can help you boost security for important records.

 Investment, retirement, and banking records